gsypolt/api-testing-javascript/README.md

 * Add the assertion for the status code.

 # Part 5 - Checking Code Coverage
 In order to check the code coverage of a test you can use a tool like `istanbul`.
 There following commands will report coverage the respective test patterns.
 Istanbul will create a folder named "coverage" which includes an "index.html".
-Open it in a browser to view the entire coverage report.
-There should also be an overview of code coverage printed out in the command line when the test is finished.
+We can open up the report it in a browser to view the entire coverage report.

 ```
 $ npm run test-database-coverage
 $ npm run test-mocks-coverage
 ```

-# Part 6 - Endpoint Load Testing
+# Part 6 - Load Testing

-...
+* Add load testing to the existing Node.js project and reporting the results.

+# Bonus

+* Adding Swagger to the existing Node.js project
+* Use a cloud continuous integration platform such as TravisCI, CloudBee Jenkins, Drone.io, or something free to create a continuous integration pipeline for your Gannett Technical Assignment web application.
+When commit a change to your GIT repo, it triggers the CI platform to execute all of your tests.